 From the parking lot, continue along the small road that continues uphill towards the visible Punta Almana.
 The Benedetti Aided path runs both north-south and vice-versa.
 In the report we consider to follow it from the north (Forcella di Sale) to the south (Croce di Pezzolo).
 Faithfully follow the dirt road that goes uphill in a north-eastern direction until you reach Forcella di Sale (1h from the parking lot).
 This saddle is a crossroads of trails in the area.
 At this point we leave the dirt road and continue with good directions on path 3V / 314 for a few meters inside a wood until a new saddle.
 At this point we will turn to the right following the beginning of the actual Benedetti Aided path in Punta Almana (1h 15 'from the parking lot).

 The path starts with a track between the lawns in a sharp climb (white-blue signs).
 We continue by climbing some strenuous but not at all difficult meters towards a rocky saddle that we reach in a few minutes.
 This stretch takes us to the peak of Punta Cabrera.
 In this section pay attention to wet ground due to the presence of long grass.
-We soon reach the first aided stretch: an easy diagonal ledge that does not present any difficulty other than the grassy-earthy bottom that could be untrustworthy in the event of humidity.
+We soon reach the first aided stretch: an easy diagonal ledge without difficulties other than the grassy floor that could be untrustworthy in the event of humidity.
 We continue going up an easy grassy gully in a southern direction until we reach Punta Cabrera.
-After a brief pause, continue for a short downhill section until you find a crossbar on more exposed ground where the cable gives us the right security to proceed.
+After a brief pause, continue for a short downhill section until you find a a traverse on more exposed ground where the cable gives us the right security to proceed.
 We continue now until we come to the third and perhaps most interesting stretch of the area.
-We go up a rocky gully where the expert hiker can easily climb these rocks and small jumps without using the rope.
+We go up a rocky gully where the expert hiker can easily climb the rocky jumps and small jumps without using the rope.
 Once this couloir has been climbed, the equipment ends (30 'from the start - 1h 45' from the parking lot).
-We are now on the ridge and we see in front of us in the distance the cross of the summit of Punta Almana.
+We are now on the ridge and we see in front of us ahead of us the cross of the summit of Punta Almana.
 We continue now on a fairly wide and never difficult path reaching the panoramic summit (30 'from the end of the equipment - 2h 15' total).

-From the summit we proceed in a southerly direction on the ridge path - quite broad and not difficult - downhill along the Dosso Pelato to the Croce di Pezzuolo.
+From summit we continue southbound on the ridge path - quite broad and not difficult - downhill along the Dosso Pelato to the Croce di Pezzuolo.
 At this crossroads, we will keep the right downhill until we meet a dirt road.
 At this point the suggestion is to keep the left for a few minutes until you meet a saddle (pay attention) with a path that goes down to the right towards Locasso.
 We take it and we will meet another dirt road that will take us down to the restaurant (1h 15 'from the summit - 3h 45' total).

 The Benedetti Aided path in Punta Almana is a route that can be traveled in both directions.
 The north-south direction proposed in the report is simpler when facing uphill aided sections.
 If you want to follow the route in a south-north direction, you need to pay more attention to the stretch that from Punta Almana leads to the Forcella di Sale, presenting this stretch with several exposed and slightly slippery points beyond the aforementioned aided sections.